LunaXVee/LunaXVee/README.md

 # Hi, I'm LunaXVee 👋

 **Computer Science Student @ Africa University**
-🌍 Passionate about AI & bridging educational gaps in Africa
+🌍 Obsessed about AI & bridging educational gaps in Africa
 #AfricanWomenInTech

 ---

 ## 👩‍💻 About Me

-- Science student & developer obsessed with AI integration.
 - Exploring ways to use technology to solve real African challenges.
 - Advocate for simple solutions with massive impact.
-- I love building web and mobile apps that make a difference.
+- I love building responsive, accessible & beautiful web and mobile apps that make a difference.
-- When not immersed in tech, I crochet plushies 🧸!

 ---